tcosattini/projet_tp_7/projet_fil_rouge_api/docs/index.rst

-.. fromagerie documentation master file, created by sphinx-quickstart on Sun Dec 11 18:11:09 2022.
+..
+Fromagerie documentation master file, created by sphinx-quickstart on Sun Dec 11 19:36:12 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to fromagerie's documentation!
+Welcome to Fromagerie's documentation!
 ======================================

 .. toctree::